edermats32/wl-logoped/README.md

   timeout         : 0.05
   paste keystroke : -M ctrl -k v -m ctrl
 ```
-> Since we save the string in `wl-clipboard`, a timeout is used to give time for the paste to complete before restoring the clipboard we temporarily overwrote. **If your output is not the string you inputted, try increasing the timeout.**
+> Since we save the string in `wl-clipboard`, a timeout is used to give time for the paste to complete before restoring the clipboard we temporarily overwrote.
+> **If your output is not the string you inputted, try increasing the timeout.**

+> Almost everything use the default ctrl+v, but it can be changed if you need to.
 > The keystroke syntax is the same as for [`wtype`](https://github.com/atx/wtype)

 #### Example: Output éûÄ¤ with ctrl+shift+v as paste and default timeout